lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 To retrieve the lab content :

-- A Github account (Free, Team or Enterprise)
+- A GitHub account (Free, Team or Enterprise)
 - Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your changes

 3 development options are available: